Kreyu/data-table-bundle/docs/src/reference/types/column/link.md

 - **type**: `string` or `callable`
 - **default**: `'_self'`

 Sets the value that will be used as a [target attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-target).
+Similar to [`href`](#href) option, you can pass a callable that receives three arguments.

 ## Inherited options